fuegovic/Starguard/docs/installation.md

 Starguard one.

 A healthy server answers `{"status":"ok"}`.
-It answers 503 with `{"database":"unavailable","status":"degraded"}` whenever the database is not
-usable: either `MONGO_HOST` was malformed and no client could be built, or the probe sent a `ping` command to MongoDB and did not get an answer.
+It answers 503 with `{"database":"unavailable","status":"degraded"}` whenever it sends a `ping` command to MongoDB and does not get an answer.
 The probe really does reach the database, so a 200 here is evidence that the last step of verification will work, not just that the process is up.
+A `MONGO_HOST` the driver cannot use does not appear here at all: the server checks that value as it loads its configuration and exits rather than serving, with `Configuration error:
+MONGO_HOST is not a usable MongoDB connection string`.

 Then run `/verify` in Discord and walk the three buttons yourself.
 If anything goes wrong, [troubleshooting.md](./troubleshooting.md) lists each failure by